 There are many more online resources to assist with website production, so we encourage you to use these initial tips as inspiration to research additional best practices for your professional website.
 You can also learn ways to Develop Your Presence through our general considerations for managing your digital footprint related to LinkedIn.

 The easiest way to enhance your online presence is by creating professional social media accounts that are separate from your personal ones.
 Privatize your personal accounts and make the professional ones more noticeable so that when future employers research you, they are likely to come across your relevant achievements rather than your personal affairs.

 One of the best ways to do this can be to create a LinkedIn account and engage with it regularly.
 Check out our LinkedIn page for full details!

 Test your online presence by Googling yourself from a public computer.
 If your personal website and professional social media pages are not found within the first five links, try updating your URLs to include your name or other related keywords that people may search for.
 This helps optimize search results, also known as Search Engine Optimization (SEO).

 Preparation for an interview is always essential.
 When you have been selected, conduct extra research regarding the company and its principles, the responsibilities your position entails, and the information you provided in your application materials.
-You should be able to expand on every bullet in your resume and every experience in your cover letter.

 For more information on interviews and preparation, visit our Interviews and Offers page.